fritzalder/faulty-point-unit/02_table2_affected_runtimes/gotee/README.md

 $ sudo make
 ```

+**Note (Artifact).** This step was already executed on the lab machine for the ACSAC '20 artifact submission.

 ## Build and run example attack enclave

 We provide a hello-world sample that executes a print from both the untrusted and trusted domains.